 Protective Cocoa Community Framework

-The tool measures key indicators related to community development, community empowerment, education, child protection, gender and livelihoods in cocoa-growing communities in Ghana and Côte d’Ivoire.
-It serves as a:
+The tool measures key indicators related to community development, community empowerment, education, child protection, gender and livelihoods.

 Using the Protective Cocoa Community Framework to better understand child labour risk

 In 2017, ICI administered a child labour survey alongside the PCCF to 8,200 households across 258 communities.
-Using this data, econometric models were developed for both Côte d’Ivoire and Ghana.
-Based on their characteristics, communities can be classified into one of three “child labour risk” categories.
+Using this data, models were developed for both Côte d’Ivoire and Ghana.
+Based on their characteristics, communities can be classified into one of three “child labour risk” categories: higher, medium and lower risk.
 The aim is to use this information to support children at risk more efficiently.